-University Education (Lecturing at Universities, Diploma and Doctoral Supervision)

-The scientific staff of the HUN-REN Wigner RCP consists of outstanding researchers, many of whom have decades of research experience and possess substantial expertise and several skills necessary for building a successful scientific carrier.
+University Education (Lecturing at Universities, MSc and PhD Supervision) The scientific staff of the HUN-REN Wigner RCP consists of outstanding researchers, many of whom have decades of research experience and possess substantial expertise and several skills necessary for building a successful scientific carrier.
 They strive to pass on this knowledge firsthand to the next generation.
 The most effective method for this is the active participation in the education system of the universities.
-Many of the staff members serve as mentors for undergraduate (BSc), graduate (MSc), and doctoral students, supporting their professional development, building up the cornerstones of a successful scientific career of the members of the next generation.
+Many staff members serve as mentors for undergraduate (BSc), graduate (MSc), and doctoral (PhD) students, supporting their professional development, building up the cornerstones of a successful scientific career for the members of the next generation.
 PhD students who have a supervisor at the Wigner FK receive special support from the institute.
 We maintain connections with the leading natural sciences and engineering faculties of universities in Hungary.
-Moreover, collaborations exist in medical, chemical, and geophysical fields.
-Our colleagues teach at institutions such as Eötvös Loránd University, Budapest University of Technology and Economics, Semmelweis University, Óbuda University, Pázmány Péter Catholic University, University of Miskolc, University of Pécs, and University of Szeged.
+Moreover, collaborations exist in medical, chemical, and geophysical fields as well.
+Our colleagues teach at institutions such as Eötvös Loránd University, Budapest University of Technology and Economics, Semmelweis University, Óbuda University, Pázmány Péter Catholic University, University of Debrecen, University of Miskolc, University of Pécs, and University of Szeged.
 For more detailed information: